-As of the date of this Circular, 7,875 Common Shares of the Corporation have been issued under the Amended DSU Plan.
+For the most recently completed financial year, 19,330 Common Shares of the Corporation have been issued under the Amended DSU Plan to a former director.

 The Board of Directors may grant DSUs on a discretionary basis.
 The number of DSUs credited to a director's account is calculated on the basis of the closing price of the Common Shares of the Corporation traded on the TSX on the day prior to the date of grant.
 Additional DSUs will automatically be granted to each participant whenever dividends are paid on the Common Shares of the Corporation.